Get insider access

 Speech + Subway Noise Audio Sample

 The mic's noise handling performance is disappointing.
-If you're taking a call in a noisy environment, the background noise will be present and distracting when you're talking.
+If you're taking a call in a noisy environment, the background noise is present and distracting when you're talking.
 Loud noises like a train passing will also overpower your voice, making it more difficult to understand what you're saying.

 Active Features